Is Endurance Exercise Safe in AFib?

 It is common to recommend that athletes with symptomatic AFib reduce the duration and intensity of exercise for up to three months to assess the relationship between exercise and AFib.
 If this results in a meaningful decrease in AFib, it is reasonable to allow resumption of less intense exercise and reassess the symptoms related to AFib.
 However, if an athlete chooses not to reduce their exercise, it is reasonable for physicians to respect the athlete's decision and advance alternate therapeutic approaches for the AFib.
 Recommendations regarding continued sports participation for the competitive athlete have been recently updated and can guide clinicians in advising athletes with AFib.
 Of note, athletes with AFib that is well tolerated and self-terminating may participate in competitive sports without the need for any therapy.

 "Clinicians must use the limited, but best available data to manage these patients," the authors write.
 "To the extent that the cardiovascular benefits of exercise are well established, all patients should be encouraged to be physically active with moderation.
 The evidence is conclusive that sedentary lifestyles contribute to AFib development independent of gender.
 Physical activity in moderation decreases the risk of AFib in men and women; however, men should be advised of the potentially increased risk of AF with long term, high-intensity endurance training."

-Keywords: Athletes, Atrial Remodeling, Sedentary Lifestyle, Incidence, Atrial Fibrillation, Retrospective Studies, Physical Endurance, Sports, Exercise, Rest, Inflammation, Electrophysiology
+Keywords: Athletes, Atrial Remodeling, Sedentary Behavior, Incidence, Atrial Fibrillation, Retrospective Studies, Physical Endurance, Sports, Exercise, Rest, Inflammation, Electrophysiology

 < Back to Listings